yaminimishra08/GrapeCity/README.md

 ----
 ## 📎 Submission

-This repository is submitted as part of the HTML & CSS Portfolio Assignment via GitHub as required.
+* This repository is submitted as part of the HTML & CSS Portfolio Assignment via GitHub as required.

+* It includes the portfolio website along with four JavaScript tasks demonstrating array operations, data manipulation, and a countdown timer implementation.